Planning for Vocation and Career

 Researching College and Vocational Programs

 College career fairs occur frequently in the fall.
 The National Association for College Admission Counseling lists the schedules for major fairs (Portland is among the list), and the North American Coalition for Christian Admission Professionals has a listing of fairs for Christian colleges.
+Also see Homeschooler College Fairs for their schedule of available fairs and college search.

 Learn in Freedom has a great article about colleges that are homeschool friendly together with lots of links for information about navigating the homeschool to college process.